fex01/servicenow-notes/sn-discovery.md

   - Notifications
     - All > System Notifications > Email
     - All > System Notifications > Push
-    - example: A Notification informs the Managed by user when the Cl Install Status is updated to Unknown.
+    - example: A Notification informs the Managed by user when the CI Install Status is updated to Unknown.
     - check also CMDB Remediation tasks
 - Architecture
   - [cmdb] Base Configuration Item table